 Many companies are formed through partnerships or collaborations and will have an ‘and’ as part of their company identity, e.g. Smith and Sons, D&G, H&M, Jones & Partners.

 Consider emphasising the ‘and’ of the company name by giving prominence to an ampersand, ‘&’, in the brand design.
 A decorative, ornate ampersand looks elegant and old-fashioned, giving the logo a sophisticated, grown-up appearance.
-A large ampersand also emphasises the collaborative nature of the company, which reassures the consumer or client that they are being looked after by an expert team.
+Using a large ampersand while designing with type also emphasises the collaborative nature of the company, which reassures the consumer or client that they are being looked after by an expert team.

 Formal businesses that provide client services, like law firms or financial consultancies, would suit this sort of brand design, as would educational or academic institutions, like universities and museums.

-This example logo design was created using Caslon 540 LT Std, set in Roman and Italic, though any serif font with a nice ampersand design could work just as well.
+This logo design is a great example of how to create a typography logo.
+It was created using Caslon 540 LT Std, set in Roman and Italic, though any serif font with a nice ampersand design could work just as well.
 The Italic weight of Caslon has a lovely curling ampersand, which complements the more traditional serif uppercase characters.

 You can also set a prominent ampersand in a sans serif typeface.
 This transforms the look and mood of the logo design.
 This example design is set in BonvenoCF Light.
 It might work well for a digital agency or technology firm, or for a modern hospital or health trust.